A guide to human resource metrics

 This also lets you easily see how revenue compares to employee wages and other costs.

-It's essential to understand that some employees may not directly contribute to sales or higher revenue but are still essential members of your team.
-When using this metric to track individual employee performance, it shouldn’t be applied to those employees.
+It's essential to understand that some employees may not directly contribute to sales or higher revenue but are still necessary members of your team.
+When using this metric to track individual employee performance, you shouldn't apply it to those employees.

 How to calculate revenue per employee

-To calculate an average revenue per employee for your organization, you take the total revenue generated over a period of time, such as the previous year, and divide it by the total number of employees.
+To calculate your organization’s average revenue per employee, you take the total revenue generated over a period of time, such as the previous year, and divide it by the total number of employees.

 For example, suppose you had $1 million in revenue last year with 20 full-time employees during that period.
 In that case, you’d divide $1 million by 20.
 This equals $50,000 per employee.